angular/components/DEV_ENVIRONMENT.md

 # Developer guide: getting your environment set up
-1. Make sure you have both `node` and `yarn` installed.
+1. Make sure you have both `node` and `pnpm@9` installed.
    We recommend using `nvm` to manage your node versions.
-2. angular/components uses Bazel which requires certain Bash and UNIX tools.
-   - On Windows: Follow the [instructions](https://bazel.build/install/windows#installing-compilers-and-language-runtimes)
-   to install [`MSYS2`](https://www.msys2.org/) and the listed "Common MSYS2 packages".
-   Afterwards create an environment variable `BAZEL_SH` and its value to be `C:\msys64\usr\bin\bash.exe`.
-   Alternatively, you can also use [Chocolately](https://bazel.build/install/windows#chocolately) which will install latest available version of Bazel and its dependencies.
-   - On Ubuntu: Make sure `gcc` is installed, you can check if `gcc` is installed on your machine by running `which gcc`, if the command returns a path then the compiler is installed, otherwise can be installed with `sudo apt-get install build-essential`.
+2. If you are on Windows, see [the extra steps needed for contributing on Windows](#windows)
 3. Fork the `angular/components` repo on GitHub.
 4. Clone your fork to your machine with `git clone`.
    Recommendation: name your git remotes `upstream` for `angular/components` and `<your-username>` for your fork.
 Also see the [team git shortcuts](https://github.com/angular/components/wiki/Team-git----bash-shortcuts).
-5. From the root of the project, run `yarn` to install the dependencies.
+5. From the root of the project, run `pnpm` to install the dependencies.

-To build angular/components in release mode, run `yarn build`.
+To build angular/components in release mode, run `pnpm build`.
 The output can be found under `dist/releases`.

-To bring up a local server, run `yarn dev-app`.
+To bring up a local server, run `pnpm dev-app`.
 This will automatically watch for changes and rebuild.
 The browser should refresh automatically when changes are made.

 ### Running tests
-To run unit tests, run `yarn test <target>`.
-The `target` can be either a short name (e.g. `yarn test button`) or an explicit path `yarn test src/cdk/stepper`.
+To run unit tests, run `pnpm test <target>`.
+The `target` can be either a short name (e.g. `pnpm test button`) or an explicit path `pnpm test src/cdk/stepper`.
-To run the e2e tests, run `yarn e2e`.
+To run the e2e tests, run `pnpm e2e`.
-To run lint, run `yarn lint`.
+To run lint, run `pnpm lint`.

-You can debug unit tests by running `yarn test` with the `--debug` option.
+You can debug unit tests by running `pnpm test` with the `--debug` option.
 This will allow you to manually connect a browser to the Karma server.

 ### Getting Packages from Build Artifacts